tbrowder/FontFactory-Type1/README.md

 **FontFactory::Type1** - Provides the standard *Adobe PostScript* fonts in a friendly package for use with many *PDF::** modules.

+A `DocFont` object is a Type 1 font of a specific name and point size.
+It provides all the methods available in module `Font::AFM` plus some extra convenient methods.
+All its methods provide outputs properly scaled for its font and point size.

 **WARNING** The previous version had some erroneous methods and should not be used!

 SYNOPSIS